Anku5hk/Programmers_guide_to_Python/book.md

 # similarly 'something' is also a string literal
 ```
 #### 1.2.2 Keywords
-Are reserved words which are defined by Python, so they can't be used as operands.
+* Are reserved words which are defined by Python, so they can't be used as operands.
 ```Python
 # some keywords
 if, else, for, while, is, as, or, not, and, None, def, class, return, yield, pass, raise
 ```
 #### 1.2.3 Operands/Variable
 * Are objects that hold values, it has a user-defined name, a name should not begin with a underscore (because it is reserved for something else), other naming rules are similar to other languages.
 * Unlike C/C++/Java, Python is Dynamically-Typed.
 It is when the type checking happens at run-time (and not at compile-time).
 Type checking is to ensure "type-safe", say a *int* doesn't get assigned to a *float*.
-Also Dynamically-Typed allows a type of variable to be changed to any other type in a program's lifetime.
 * In Python there is no "variable declaration", you do not need to declare a variable, they come to existence when they are assigned something.
+Also there is no need for "type declaration", variables are just name pointers.
-When assigning something, the value on the left is the name assigned to the object and on the right is the object itself.
-This name is just pointing to the object of some type and not actually holding value, which then can be changed to point any other type.
+* Whenever a object is created in Python, the object/value along with it's type is assigned some memory in a storage.
+When that object is assigned a variable, that variable is just a name/reference to this memmory.
+The value on the left is the name assigned to this object and on the right is the representation of this object.
+As variables are just names they do not have types, they can be assigned to any type of object.
 ```python
 ## variable names example
 MyInt, some_var, my_string12, SOME_NUMBER